wd5gnr/1802UNO/readme.md

 Serial Terminal Front Panel
 ---
 If you have a serial terminal (e.g., a PC running a terminal program) you can use it in one of three modes.
 First--the default--is front panel mode.
 Keys on the terminal map to keys on the keyboard (e.g., G is GO, R is RS).
 There are also commands for dumping memory, loading memory, etc. Because the terminal can do everything the front panel can, you shouldn't need a front panel to operate 1802UNO.
-It should run on a plan Arudio Pro Mini or similar.
+It should run on a plain Arduino Pro Mini or similar.

 Serial Terminal Mode
 ---